Boat Cover FAQs

 A Styled-to-Fit cover or a Semi-Custom Fit cover, is designed and patterned for your specific boats style and dimensions.
 Unlike most Semi-Custom covers on the market our Styled-to-Fit cover will fit only one style and size boat verses a range of styles and sizes.
 Styled-to-Fit covers offer a nice snug fit making them suitable for trailering and all types of storage.
 Carver’s Styled-to-Fit cover will have a shock cord sewn into the hem.
 Westland’s Semi-Custom Fit cover will have a draw rope sewn into the hem.
 Shoretex’s Semi-Custom Fit cover will have an adjustable shock cord sewn into the hem.
 Tie down loops are sewn every 2-3 feet around the hem of all Semi-Custom Fit covers.

-A Flex fit boat cover is designed to be a more general fit, fitting your boats style and size along with other boats of similar styles and sizes.
-These covers are very easy to install and remove, owing to their more generous fit and easy to handle fabric.
-Because this fit is more general, Flex-Fit covers are not recommended for trailering.
-Flex-Fit covers are a good economical choice and are great for indoor or outdoor storage.
+A Flex Fit Pro boat cover is designed to be a more general fit, fitting your boats style and size along with other boats of similar styles and sizes.
+These covers are very easy to install and remove, due to their more generous fit and easy to handle fabric.
+Flex-Fit Pro covers are also trailerable when properly installed.
+Flex-Fit Pro covers are a good economical choice and are great for indoor or outdoor storage.

 Whether you are storing, mooring, or trailering with your new cover, it is important to have your cover secured and supported properly.
 This will not only help to ensure the best fit, but will prolong the life of your cover, helping to protect your boat for years to come.
 Browse and purchase CoverQuest Boat Cover Accessories.